-- (6) art;

-- (7) music;

-- (8) social studies;

-- (9) New Mexico history;

-- (10) United States history;

-- (11) geography;

-- (12) physical education; and

-- (13) health education.

-- E. Beginning with the 2008-2009 school year, in eighth grade, algebra 1 shall be offered in regular classroom settings or through online courses or agreements with high schools.

-- F. In fourth through eighth grades, school districts shall offer electives that contribute to academic growth and skill development and provide career and technical education.
-In sixth through eighth grades, financial management and media literacy may be offered as [an elective] electives.

-- G. In ninth through twelfth grades, instruction that meets academic content and performance standards shall be provided in health education.

-- H. All health education courses shall include:

-- (1) age-appropriate sexual abuse and assault awareness and prevention training that meets department .218444.3

-standards developed in consultation with the federal centers for disease control and prevention that are based on evidencebased methods that have proven to be effective; and
+1 (5) science; 2 (6) art; 3 (7) music; 4 (8) social studies; 5 (9) New Mexico history; 6 (10) United States history; 7 (11) geography; 8 (12) physical education; and 9 (13) health education.
+10 E. [Beginning with the 2008-2009 school year] In 11 eighth grade, algebra l shall be offered in regular classroom 12 settings or through online courses or agreements with high 13 schools.
+14 F. In fourth through eighth grades, school 15 districts shall offer electives that contribute to academic 16 growth and skill development and provide career and technical 17 education.
+In sixth through eighth grades, media literacy and 18 personal finance may be offered as [an elective] electives.
+19 G. In ninth through twelfth grades, instruction 20 that meets academic content and performance standards shall be 21 provided in health education.
+22 H. All health education courses shall include: 23 (1) age-appropriate sexual abuse and assault 24 awareness and prevention training that meets department 25 standards developed in consultation with the federal centers •224446•3 for disease control and prevention that are based on evidencebased methods that have proven to be effective; and